nodu/teamster/README.md

    direnv allow .
    ```

-   > **Tip:** If you prefer not to use `direnv`, you can manually enter the Nix shell by running `nix-shell` in the project directory whenever you need the environment.
+   > **Tip:** If you prefer not to use `direnv`, you can manually enter the Nix development environment by running `nix develop` in the project directory whenever you need the environment.

 4. **Initialize the Project**
    Once you're inside the Nix development shell, initialize the basic Django SQLite database, apply database migrations, and install the UI dependencies: